A Will to Overcome Obstacles

 “I was just going to drop out of school and go work with my parents,” Nguyen said.
 “I didn’t know what I else I could do.”

-But she persevered.
-With help from Yee Han Chu, UND academic support and fellowship opportunities coordinator, Nguyen applied for a national scholarship – along with more than 7,000 other students from around the country.
+But again, she persevered.
+With help from Yee Han Chu, UND’s academic support and fellowship opportunities coordinator, Nguyen applied for a national scholarship — along with more than 7,000 other students from around the country.

-Earlier this year, Nguyen was one of only 22 who received the $10,000-a-year renewable Dream Award scholarship.
-Last week, she was awarded a second national scholarship through the Ronald E. McNair Postbaccalaureate Program for students planning to complete a Ph.D.
-The experience has changed her perspective on how she intends to live her life.
+Nguyen was one of only 22 who received the annual $10,000 renewable Dream Award scholarship.
+She was the Scholarship America Dream Award student story of the year in 2019.
+She also was awarded a second national scholarship through the Ronald E. McNair Postbaccalaureate Program for students planning to complete a doctorate.
+The experience changed her perspective on how she intends to live her life.

 - Political Science, Economics